-The Washington Privacy Act (WPA) and the California Consumer Privacy Act (CCPA) are two state acts out of the United States with similar aims - to protect the privacy of consumers living in their respective states.
+The Washington Privacy Act (WPA) and the California Consumer Privacy Act (CCPA/CPRA) are two state acts out of the United States with similar aims - to protect the privacy of consumers living in their respective states.

 Both Acts mirror the EU's General Data Protection Regulation (GDPR) by compelling businesses to be transparent about the way they collect and use consumer's data.
 They each have the potential to affect businesses around the globe because a company doesn't need a presence in either state for the Acts to apply.

-We'll compare the WPA with the CCPA and help you to determine whether the Acts apply to your business and what's required to be compliant.
+We'll compare the WPA with the CCPA (CPRA) and help you to determine whether the Acts apply to your business and what's required to be compliant.

 - Answer a few questions about your business:

 - Enter the country and click on the "Next Step" button: